dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/access-metadata-api.md

 1. Create a [service account token](/docs/dbt-cloud-apis/service-tokens) to authorize requests. dbt Cloud Admin users can generate a _Metadata Only_ service token, which can be used to execute a specific query against the Metadata API for authorization of requests.

-2. Access the API by using the endpoint `https://metadata.{YOUR_ACCESS_URL}/graphql`.
+2. Access the [GraphQL API](https://metadata.cloud.getdbt.com/graphql) explorer by using the endpoint `https://metadata.{YOUR_ACCESS_URL}/graphql`.

-    * Replace `{YOUR_ACCESS_URL}` with the appropriate [Access URL](/docs/cloud/about-cloud/regions-ip-addresses) for your region and plan.
+3. Replace `{YOUR_ACCESS_URL}` with the appropriate [Access URL](/docs/cloud/about-cloud/regions-ip-addresses) for your region and plan.
 For example, if your multi-tenant region is North America, your endpoint is `https://metadata.cloud.getdbt.com/graphql`.
 If your multi-tenant region is EMEA, your endpoint is `https://metadata.emea.dbt.com/graphql`.

-3. Go to the [GraphQL API](https://metadata.cloud.getdbt.com/graphql) sandbox, which supports arbitrary queries.

-4. To begin querying the Metadata API, refer to the [query documentation](/docs/dbt-cloud-apis/metadata-querying.md) for details on how to use GraphiQL.
+4. To begin querying the Metadata API, refer to the [query documentation](/docs/dbt-cloud-apis/metadata-querying.md) for details on how to use GraphQL.

 5. For specific query points, refer to the [schema documentation](/docs/dbt-cloud-apis/metadata-schema-model).